WE ONLY WANT THE EARTH | RESIDENCY AWARD 2

-A4 Sounds in partnership with Fire Station Artists’ Studios (FSAS) and Movement of Asylum Seekers Ireland (MASI) invite applications from artists who have sought or are seeking international protection in Ireland for a six-month residency award as part of the We Only Want the Earth 2022 programme.
-The residency will run from July to December 2022.
+A4 Sounds in partnership with Fire Station Artists’ Studios (FSAS) and Movement of Asylum Seekers Ireland (MASI) invite applications from artists who are seeking or have sought international protection in Ireland for a five-month residency award as part of the We Only Want the Earth 2022 programme.
+The residency will run from July to November 2023.
 The residency opportunity aims to support an artist based in Ireland to develop their arts practice.

 The context for We Only Want the Earth is ongoing, unpredictable social change.
 The neoliberal order and the unipolar system of US hegemony are collapsing.
 Climate change is accelerating, and alongside it eco-fascism and “lifeboat ethics” are growing in Europe and elsewhere.
 The Covid-19 pandemic has worsened the crises of inequality and homelessness.
 We are living through Gramsci’s interregnum: the old world is dying and the new world struggles to be born.
 New opportunities for radical social change present themselves, but they are accompanied by reactionary violence that seeks to return to an imagined idyllic past.
 In this context, deliberative and discursive arts practices are urgently needed.